 “The Fire in Me” is a theatrical exploration of domestic violence in San Diego’s Filipino community.
 In partnership with Asian Story Theater and Access Inc., playwright Thelma Virata de Castro interviewed diverse community members and wrote the play “The Fire in Me” based on these interviews.
 The interviewees include survivors, immigrants, family members, community leaders and experts working in the field.
-Performed by professional actors, the play and following panel invite discussion about the topic of domestic violence in the context of culture, immigration status and gender roles.
+Performed by professional actors, the workshop production and following panel invite discussion about the topic of domestic violence in the context of culture, immigration status and gender roles.

 Synopsis: Lark, a Filipino American college student, lands an internship at a legal clinic for immigrant survivors of domestic violence.
 When her work triggers recognition of trauma in her own past, she retreats into the world of the Filipino soap opera The Fire in Me.
 Her family, friends, and the helpers around her fight to get her back.